GamerRyker/Policy-Editor/ReadMe.md

 **NOTE: WE ARE NOT RESPONSIBLE FOR ANY DAMAGES OR ISSUES THIS MAY CAUSE TO YOUR CHROMEBOOK.
 USE AT YOUR OWN DISCRETION **

+IF this script DID end up working, but the required extensions were not installed, please go here: